Health Freedom Resources

-Cleansing to detox your body of its accumulation can improve your health, including your microflora balance and immune response, helping beneficial bacteria to flourish and reducing pathogenic (naturally found in gut too) overgrowth.
+Cleansing to detoxify your body of its accumulations can improve your health, including your immune response and microflora balance, helping beneficial bacteria to flourish and reducing pathogenic (naturally found in gut too) overgrowth.

 4. Avoid tap water, buy a faucet mount filter at minimum and whole house filter if possible.
 Chlorine and other chemicals added to the public water supply kills off good gut bacteria.
 Avoid most bottled waters as well since, unless it is from a verified and trusted source, most of these are barely better than tap water at best and sometimes actually are just bottled tap water!
 Avoid drinking water in plastic throwaway bottles as these are made with chemicals that act as endocrine disruptors.

 5. Donít shy away from bitter foods.
 The typical American diet is extremely low in bitter tasting foods and many of us have learned to see it as a bad, undesirable flavor.
 However, bitter flavor is integral to healthy digestion.
 It helps ensure healthy levels of hydrochloric acid in the stomach and initiates the digestion process.
 Some examples of bitter herbs include dandelion, artichoke, and ginger....

 Southern Botanicals Herbals & Nutrition